ayesc9000/AyesCNET/_posts/2024-08-09-babys-first-jenkins-deployment.md

 category: Development
 tags:
 tagline: total automation
+preview: Recently I have taken up an interest in moving my deployments back to my own hardware, partly because of my stubborn reasoning.
+I decided to move my website back onto my VPS and I chose to automate its deployment using Jenkins.
+  I also have plans to deploy some more software in the near future, but since I'm relatively new to Jenkins I decided to start a bit smaller for now.
 ---

 Recently I have taken up an interest in moving my deployments back to my own